papierkorp/jekyll-theme-horizon-flow/README.md

 This theme can offer:

-* Dynamically created Navigation
+* Custom Navigation
-* Dynamically created Footer with Icons and Social Links
+* Dynamically created Footer with Font Awesome Icons and Social Links
 * Flexible Footer-Sidebar (above the Footer) where you can include up to 5 elements.
 You can choose between 4 premade ones and self created ones
-* SEO best practices via [Jekyll SEO Tag][jekyll-seo-tag]
+* SEO best practices via [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag)
 * Javascript free besides the optional search bar
 * supports tags and categories
 * offers an archive